 Remote Work Savings

 VoIP allows the office to connect to the corporate phone system while working remotely.
-It has various mobile features such as auto-attendant, call-waiting, conference calling, and instant video calling that traditional phones do not have.
+In addition, it has various mobile features such as auto-attendant, call-waiting, conference calling, and instant video calling that traditional phones do not have.
 This can help increase the overall employee productivity and reduce the cost of utilities and save office space.

 A business can repurpose its workforce into other productive duties.
-The VoIP auto attendant feature allows you to save on secretary salaries who take messages and handle phone calls on a full-time basis.
+For example, the VoIP auto attendant feature allows your staff to save time fielding and directing calls.

 Ease of Accessibility

 VoIP allows you to make calls anytime, anywhere with access to a reliable internet connection.
 This increased accessibility is valuable, especially when you are traveling for business.
 This is one of the best benefits of VoIP besides cost.
 You can redirect a call to another colleague if you are unable to answer.
 Your business phone becomes an app on your smartphone that you can access on the go.
 It also gives your business flexibility as employees can even work from home.

 The VoIP number is completely portable, allowing you to use the same number regardless of location.
 This is ideal for people who travel a lot, and a company can change its address and still retain its VoIP number.

 Clear Audio Quality